Woo-hoo, you’ve managed to become a life coach!

 Seriously, hire a freakin’ coach and get set up for success.

-I have been coaching for 13 years and I have now hired seven coaches, two of whom were to help me with my business and five to help me with keeping my shit together.
+I have been coaching for close on 15-years and I have now hired seven coaches.
+Two of whom were to help me with my business and five to help me with keeping my shit together.

 Do NOT be the coach who thinks she doesn’t need a coach because you undermine everything you do.